We support women and girls in war and crisis zones

 Raising awareness for the situation of Yazidi IS survivors

+EMMA explicitly engages for Yazidi women and their children born during or after their captivity by the so-called Islamic State (IS).
 The women’s rights organisation The Lotus Flower addresses Yazidi IS survivors, their families, as well as relevant community, public and political actors through targeted awareness-raising, campaigning and advocacy work on women's rights and sexualised violence.
-Furthermore medica mondiale advocates at institutional and political level for the application of the Stress- and Trauma- sensitive Approach in the national health system.
+Furthermore medicamedica mondiale advocates at institutional and political level for the application of the Stress- and Trauma-sensitive Approach in the national health system.

 Self-care for health professionals

-Through needs-oriented organisational development measures, medica mondiale contributes to the organisational empowerment, stability and sustainability of the work of its partner organisations.
-We support, for example, the development of strategies, guidelines and safety management systems as well as the strengthening of expertise and methodological skills.
+Through needs-oriented organisational development measures, medica mondiale strenghtens the work of its partner organisations in Iraq, especially EMMA.
+We support, for example, the development of strategies, guidelines and safety management systems, or strengthen expertise and methodological skills.
+The aim is to strengthen the organisations in their own actions, as independently as possible.